me701/heat2d_project/README.md

     above.
 Your Jupyter notebook should be committed in an "executed" state, i.e., all your results should be visible from GitHub.

+## Extra Credit Opportunities

+  - What happens if `k` depends on the temperature?